 Creating Dashboard FilterSets

 FilterSets can be added to any dashboards for tailored results on the dashboard's data.
-Adding a FilterSet consist of these major steps:
+Add the FilterSet by following the steps discussed below:

-- Decide which fields to include and the filtered values
+After creating the FilterSet, decide which fields to include and the filtered values.

 Editing an Existing FilterSet